Behavior Guidance and Sedation

 - Dexamethasone – to decrease swelling, nausea, and vomiting.

-We work with the best out-patient anesthesia providers in Washington State.
+We work with the best outpatient anesthesia providers in Washington State, M2 Anesthesia.